-Fractionation.
-Gross operating margin from our Fractionation segment was \$132.8 million for 2003 compared to \$129.0 million for 2002.
-Gross operating margin from NGL fractionation improved \$10.6 million year-to-year.
+NGL fractionation.
+Gross operating margin from NGL fractionation improved \$8.5 million year-to-year.
 Net NGL fractionation volumes decreased to 227 MBPD during 2003 from 235 MBPD during 2002.
 The increase in NGL fractionation gross operating margin is primarily due to (i) mixed NGL measurement gains we recognized during 2003 at our Mont Belvieu facility and (ii) higher percent-of-liquids revenues during 2003 at Norco attributable to the general increase in NGL prices, both of which more than offset a decline in gross operating margin from our other NGL fractionation facilities generally due to lower volumes and higher energy-related costs.
 The decrease in NGL fractionation volumes period-to-period was primarily due to lower NGL extraction rates at gas processing facilities and reduced demand for NGLs by the petrochemical industry.